AutoHDR/HFFNE/README.md

 <center><img src="sample_results/vis.png" width="100%"></center>
-From top to bottom are the input face, exemplar normal, refined normal, shadings.
+From top to bottom are the input face, exemplar normal, refined normal and shadings.

 ### Testing